lightning/bolts/07-routing-gossip.md

 will have _even_ feature bits
 (["It's OK to be odd!"](00-introduction.md#glossary-and-terminology-guide)).

-A delay of 12-blocks is used when forgetting a channel on funding output spend as to permit a new `channel_announcement` to propagate which indicates this channel was spliced.
+A delay of 12 blocks is used when forgetting a channel on funding output spend as to permit a new `channel_announcement` to propagate which indicates this channel was spliced.